adity-om/ESPAsyncWebServer/README.md

 Async HTTP and WebSocket Server for ESP8266 Arduino

-For ESP8266 it requires [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP)
+For ESP8266 it require [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP)
 To use this library you might need to have the latest git versions of [ESP8266](https://github.com/esp8266/Arduino) Arduino Core

 For ESP32 it requires [AsyncTCP](https://github.com/me-no-dev/AsyncTCP) to work